Day Hike Q: Hickory Hill Boat Ramp to Redwood/Tom Clark Roads

 - Camping: No.

 - Land managers: N.C.
 Wildlife Resources Commission, U.S. Army Corps of Engineers.
 Note: Some or all of this trail is on game lands and hunting is allowed.
 Learn about local hunting seasons here.

 - Volunteer Task Force Leader: Jeff Brewer, firstname.lastname@example.org.

-It would be easy to dismiss this short section as a connector between the more bucolic sections 14 and 16.
+It would be easy to dismiss this short section as a connector between the more bucolic sections east and west of it.
 But this stretch has attributes in its own right, though perhaps not the kind you come to expect on a hiking trail.
-Like Lake Ridge Airport, home of the Carolina Barnstormers.
-If Mike’s around and if you have $125 in your day pack, he’ll take you up in his red, open cockpit Waco biplane for a 25-minute spin over Falls Lake and the Duke Campus.
+Take for instance Lake Ridge Airport.
+Stick around long enough and you may see a single-engine Cessna or Piper Cherokee glide down from above onto the runway.

 Thanks to the dense floodplain forest, it’s not long before you leave the roar of I-85 in your wake.

 Geology Highlights: Large rounded (spheroidal) boulders of diabase are common along this stretch of the trail.

 For detailed hiking directions and parking information, download the Segment 10 guide from our Trail Guides page, using the “Primary Trailheads” section to pinpoint the location.
 You can also visualize the route on our interactive map.